 Students, faculty, and staff in my institution are reporting difficulties downloading Office through this program.
 What resources are available to help them with this?

 If your students, faculty, and staff are having issues installing Office, installation instructions are available in Download and install or reinstall Office 365 or Office 2019 on a PC or Mac.

 How do I know when new users have joined my tenant?

 Students, faculty, and staff who have joined your tenant as part of this program are assigned a unique license that you can filter on within your active user pane in the admin dashboard.

 To create this new view, in the Microsoft 365 admin center, go to Users > Active Users, and on the Select a View menu, select New View.
 Name your new view, and under Assigned license, select Office 365 A1 Plus for Students or Office 365 A1 Plus for Faculty.
 Once the new view has been created, you will be able to see all the students, faculty, and staff in your tenant who have enrolled in this program.

 Does this change how I manage OneDrive and SharePoint security?

 Ensure that you review your SharePoint site permission settings and user policies (if applicable).
 If students, faculty, and staff are new to your Office 365 tenant, faculty and staff should make sure their sites and OneDrive have the appropriate permissions for students.
 For information about setting permissions, see Share documents or folders in Office 365 and Permissions in Office 365.

 I’m a SAML/Shibboleth customer.
 Can I still use self-service to get the Office 365 ProPlus client?

-Are there any other things I should be prepared for?
+Are there any additional things I should be prepared for?